chandru010/AI-First-HCP-CRM/README.md

 - `gemma2-9b-it` is the default model in `.env.example` because the assignment asks for it.
 - If the Groq account no longer exposes that model, set `GROQ_MODEL=llama-3.3-70b-versatile`.

-## Submission Checklist

-- Push this repository to GitHub.
-- Record a 10-15 minute walkthrough covering the frontend, all tools, code structure, and task understanding.
-- Submit the GitHub link and video link in the Google Form supplied in the assignment document.